 Keep in mind the difference between a buyer’s agent and a real estate agent, who works on behalf of the seller.
 A buyer’s agent is useful for people who are only just entering the complex world of the housing market – especially first home buyers – are new to a city, or don’t have the time to spend house hunting.
 They will work on behalf of a buyer and may support them in their negotiations.
 Whereas a real estate agent – also known as the seller’s agent – is hired to sell the house for the current homeowner.

-So how do you find and choose a good real estate agent?
+So, how do you find and choose a good real estate agent?

 Ask for recommendations

-Avoid your rellies
+Avoid your relatives

 - Are you a member of the Real Estate Institute of New Zealand (REINZ)?
 What code of ethics do you comply with?

 - How long have you been buying and selling in this area?
 (You don’t want someone who is learning on the job with you.)

 - How many listings do you have currently?
 (Look for balance: enough homes to show they’re trusted and credible, but not so many that they’ll be too stretched to dedicated adequate time to your sale.)